NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 This feature is a big change.
 While it is backwards compatible, adding new syntax rather than changing its meaning, it is still quite sizable.

-It is good to look at a solution of such complexity and ask if it results in something conceptually meaningful, or if it's just a hodge-podge of useful stuff slapped into a convenient syntax.
+It is good to look at a solution of such complexity and ask if it results in something conceptually meaningful (and hopefully simple), or if it's just a hodge-podge of useful stuff slapped into a convenient syntax.
 Or to put it another way, what does all of this syntax *mean*?

 Unqualified list-initialization means to treat an object as a collection of heterogeneous values.
 This is what an aggregate is, after all; we simply extend that initialization to other types.
 This meaning justifies the prioritization of `initializer_list` constructors; such constructors initialize the type as a collection of values (homogeneous being a subset of heterogeneous), like a user-defined aggregate.
 We permit non-`initializer_list` constructors to be called, but they only make sense when the constructor's parameters map to internal object state.